qh96/tacocat/README.md

 # Tacocat

+**Update 07/24**
+[Indeed-web-crawler](https://github.com/qh96/indeed-job-crawler/tree/develop) has been developed and is going to be in production soon!

+---

 This is a platform supporting the latest free software engineer job information for the new graduates.
 The keywords includes software grad, entry Software, Software university, Software graduate, Software college, junior developer, will be used for LinkedIn job search.